berkeley-cs61as/markdown-courseware/textbook/chapter19 Project 3 - Adventure Game/section04 Exercises for Partner A.md

 **Be sure not to name anything a "car"!
 This will mess up everything!**

+Notes:

-  * A ticket only has one instantiation variable, a serial number.
+  * A ticket only has one instantiation variable, a serial number. (e.g., `(instantiate ticket 120)`).
-`(instantiate ticket 120)`

-  * A ticket is a thing with the name 'ticket
+  * A ticket is a thing with the name `'ticket`
-  * A garage takes one instantiation variable, its name.
+  * A garage takes one instantiation variable, its name. (e.g., `(instantiate garage 'soda-garage)`).
-`(instantiate garage 'soda-garage)`

-  * Do not define a new class for vehicles.
-You can assume that park is called with the correct argument
+  * Do NOT define a new class for vehicles.
+You can assume that park is called with the correct argument.
-  * Parking a vehicle that is not owned by anyone, should return an error
+  * Parking a vehicle that is not owned by anyone should return an error.
-  * Unparking a vehicle that is not parked should return an error
+  * Unparking a vehicle that is not parked should return an error.